ITCase/itcase_sphinx_theme/example/content.rst

    This allows extensions to use custom translator and define custom nodes for the translator (see :meth:`add_node`).

-   This is a API version of :confval:`html_translator_class` for all other builders.
-Note that if :confval:`html_translator_class` is specified and this API is called for html related builders, API overriding takes precedence.

    .. versionadded:: 1.3

 .. method:: Sphinx.add_node(node, **kwds)